bit101/tinpig/docs/tinpig.md

     - look for that template name and use it.
     - fail if it doesn't exist
   - if no project dir specified with `--path`, prompt for project dir
-  - execute pre-template action if any
   - prompts for each token found in manifest list (defaults if any in parens)
   - gets user input for each token, saves
   - copies each folder and file from template to new project dir
   - changes any file/dir names based on tokens
   - replaces any tokens within text based files
-  - execute post-template action if any

 Sample structure: